 “He went into the office to see my mother,” fellow computer enthusiast and BCC student Steve Smith explained.

-“He sat down and said he felt tried and didn’t feel well.
+“He sat down and said he felt tired and didn’t feel well.
 Then, he passed out.
 EMT’s were called.
 But it was too late.
 He was gone.”

 The medical consensus was a hear attack.
 “Mr. Stafford was one of my favorites,” Smith explained.
 “He was a true Texas gentleman.
 He was tall and always focused on his students.
 It was a shock and an unexpected loss.”